 Posted on July 10th, 2020

 As a herbicide and defoliant chemical, Agent Orange was used by the U.S. military during the Vietnam War as part of Operation Ranch Hand, which was a chemical warfare program.
-It is estimated that over 4 million people were exposed to Agent Orange and 3 million of these individuals came to struggle with terrible diseases such as leukemia, prostate cancer, ischemic heart disease and lung cancer as a result of exposure.
+It is estimated that over 4 million people were exposed to Agent Orange and 3 million of these individuals came to struggle with terrible diseases such as leukemia, prostate cancer, ischemic heart disease, and lung cancer as a result of exposure.
 Today, veterans who were exposed to Agent Orange and developed a disease as a consequence of exposure are eligible for compensation from the VA, which they will receive after filing a claim in the form of disability compensation.
 However, the VA offers other benefits as well to veterans injured by Agent Orange and their family members, depending on their disability rating, which can range between 0% and 100%.

-It is important to know that, during the period of time Agent Orange was used, asbestos exposure also occurred in the military personnel who were serving throughout the Vietnam War, which may have contributed to their developing lung cancer and other respiratory diseases, such as esophageal cancer, bronchial cancer and throat cancer.
+It is important to know that, during the period of time Agent Orange was used, asbestos exposure also occurred in the military personnel who were serving throughout the Vietnam War, which may have contributed to their developing lung cancer and other respiratory diseases, such as esophageal cancer, bronchial cancer, and throat cancer.
 Thereby, if you are a veteran who was exposed both to Agent Orange and asbestos, you qualify for compensation both from the asbestos trust funds of the companies which manufactured the hazardous products you were exposed to and from the VA.
 With the assistance of a lawyer who specializes in toxic exposure cases, you are bound to recover the maximum compensation you are eligible for from the parties at fault.

 If a veteran was exposed both to Agent Orange and asbestos while serving during the Vietnam War, which was the case for the majority of veterans, their chances of developing a terrible disease increase tremendously.
 Today, over 30% of veterans struggle with diseases caused by military asbestos exposure, as the military made use of enormous amounts of asbestos between 1920 and 1980, particularly the U.S. Navy.
 Nevertheless, it is important to know that if you are a veteran with a history of exposure to Agent Orange or asbestos and suffer from a related disease, you immediately qualify for compensation from the VA.
 Asbestos trust funds also offer compensation to veterans injured by military asbestos exposure and a lawyer whose main area of practice is toxic exposure cases will be able to provide you with the legal assistance you need to obtain the compensation you deserve for your physical and emotional suffering.
 Currently, there are 52,000 veterans who are receiving monthly compensation for the diseases they developed as a consequence of exposure to Agent Orange throughout the country.

-It is worthy of note that if you have a disease which is the result of exposure to Agent Orange, the VA does not require you to provide documents which support the causal relation between your diagnosis and exposure to the herbicide.
+It is worthy of note that if you have a disease which is the result of exposure to Agent Orange, the VA does not require you to provide documents that support the causal relation between your diagnosis and exposure to the herbicide.
 You will automatically become eligible for compensation if you have one of the following diseases and served during the Vietnam War:

 If, however, you developed a disease as a result of military asbestos exposure, you will have to provide your attorney with your military records, as well as with your medical records, documents which will accompany your asbestos claim as evidence of asbestos exposure and of related diagnosis.
 These are all the documents you will need to send to your lawyer, as they will carefully take care of the rest of the paperwork and thoroughly prepare your claim for submission to asbestos trust funds and the VA.
 Depending on your disability rating, you can receive between $281.87 and $3.106 every month.
 The amount of money you will receive for a disease caused by exposure to Agent Orange will also depend on your disability rating, the compensation being $3,800 per month on average.